Edimatic/what-happens-when/README.rst

 After sending the request and headers, the web browser sends a single blank newline to the server indicating that the content of the request is done.

-The server responds with a response code denoting the status of the request and responds with a response of the form::
+The server always responds with a response code denoting the status of the request and responds with a response of the form::

     200 OK